tekumara/notes/aws-iam.md

 ```
 aws iam get-role --role-name ecsInstanceRole && aws iam list-attached-role-policies --role-name ecsInstanceRole && aws iam get-policy --policy-arn arn:aws:iam::aws:policy/service-role/AmazonEC2ContainerServiceforEC2Role && aws iam get-policy-version --policy-arn arn:aws:iam::aws:policy/service-role/AmazonEC2ContainerServiceforEC2Role --version-id v6
 ```

+## Recreating roles

+When a role is added to a resource policy a unique principal id is generated.
+If the role is deleted and recreated, the resource policy will still contain the role but it will point to the old principal id, which is no longer valid.
+Attempts to use the new role to access the resource will fail with an AccessDeniedException stated no resource-based policy allows the action.
+This helps mitigate the risk of someone escalating their privileges by removing and recreating the role or user.
+If you delete and recreate the role you'll need to edit the resource policy for it to generate a new principal ID.

+The same holds for trust policies as described in the warning box [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_policy-examples.html#example-delegate-xaccount-rolesapi).